Daniel-KM/Omeka-S-module-ImageServer/README.md

 connection, so to serve multiple tiles more quickly.

-For Apache, you generally just need to enable the module and to replace incompatible modules with new versions, and to make php running via php-fpm:
+For Apache, you generally just need to enable the module and to replace incompatible apache modules with new versions, and to make php running via
+php-fpm:

 ```sh
 a2dismod mpm_prefork